 To remove any doubt, it is declared that, under section 86, the ombudsman may delegate the ombudsman's power to make a report or recommendation about a matter arising before the commencement.

-Division 4 Provision for Court and Civil Legislation Amendment Act 2017
+Division 4 Provision for Court and Civil Legislation Amendment Act 2017 commencement, as if the amendment Act, section 178 had not been enacted.

 111 Application of s 48